-Football is, and always will be America’s favorite sport, so it’s no surprise that it’s the most wagered on too.
-With online sports betting rapidly growing in the US as more states legalize this activity, betting on the NFL and NCAA is now a multi-billion dollar industry.
+Football is, and always will be America’s favorite sport, so it’s no surprise that it sees the most betting activity, too.
+With online sports betting rapidly growing in the US as more states launch their own wagering markets, betting on the NFL and NCAA is now a multi-billion dollar industry.

-This introductory guide is for both new football bettors looking to get some skin in the game for the first time, and those merely after a refresher in how to read football odds.
+This introductory guide is for both new football bettors looking to get some skin in the game for the first time, and those merely after a refresher on how to read football odds.
+We will look into different types of betting odds, as well as various types of bets you might encounter.
 We have a lot of yards to cover, so let’s get started.

 Kansas City Chiefs -275 vs Green Bay Packers +225

 The sportsbook’s odds are its implied probability of which side will be victorious.
-As there is a margin (the sportsbook operator’s profit), these are not 100% true odds.
+A key to understanding betting odds is that these are not 100% true odds, as there is a margin (the sportsbook operator’s profit).
 Of course, as a bettor, you may disagree with the sportsbook’s implied probability, so you may feel there is value in this market.
 To find out more about this bet type, you can read our guide on moneyline betting.

 There are many football matches throughout the season in which one side is a heavy favorite.
 From the sportsbook’s perspective, this is terrible news because it’s difficult to attract betting on both sides of the market.
 This is why the point spread market is so important, and it’s now become the most popular football wager.